Center for Connected Medicine

 “It is critical for us to ensure that we get ahead of the challenges around data and device interoperability, security and privacy, and new care models,” he said.

-The webinar– “Everything’s Connected: Harnessing the Internet of Medical Things for Value-based Care” – is scheduled for 10 a.m.
-EST on Friday, May 12, 2017.
-For the discussion, Dr. Shrestha will be joined by three health IT thought leaders:
+Dr. Shrestha was joined on the webinar – “Everything’s Connected: Harnessing the Internet of Medical Things for Value-based Care” – by three health IT thought leaders:

 - Gregg Pessin, research director at Gartner